raykrueger/FoldingAtHomeContainer/README.md

 I am not working making this container infinitely customizable.
-If you want to customize the container to add passkeys or teams, or any other support; feel free to fork or launch a new container FROM this one.
+If you want to customize the container to add passkeys or teams, or any other support; feel free to fork or launch a new container _FROM raykrueger/folding-at-home_ in your own Dockerfile, and copying in your own config.xml.